3 steps for structuring a successful discovery sales call

 • Take the first step in creating a lasting relationship

-• And, get information for improving future interactions with the target account
+• and get information for improving future interactions with the target account

 3-step framework to structuring a great discovery call